borjamrd/borjamrd/README.md

 - 👀 I’m interested in `marketing automation and web developing
 - 🌱 I’m currently learning React and NODE.JS
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me: borjamrd1@gmail.com os borjamrd@mushingmarketing.com
+- 📫 How to reach me: borjamrd1@gmail.com or borjamrd@mushingmarketing.com

 <!---
 borjamrd/borjamrd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.